click on names to open bios

 Visit her website at Sketch Book ni Abi.

+Ellen Injerd has been drawing since childhood.
 After taking some time to start a family, Ellen recommitted herself to seriously pursuing art and studying illustration.
 She enjoys creating picture books together with her mother, Cheryl Secomb, as well as working with publishers and indie authors.
+She lives with her husband and four children in Oregon.

 When Kelly Pulley was very young he dreamed of being a cowboy, unfortunately he didn’t have a horse, a hat or a rope, so his range riding dreams were temporarily corralled.
 However, he did have a Deluxe 64-count box of Crayola Crayons with a built-in sharpener — so instead of cow poking, he became an artist. .